Skycoder42/QtBackgroundProcess/README.md

 	7. You can install either all of my modules, or select the one you need: `Qt Background Process`
 	8. Continue the setup and thats it! you can now use the module for all of your installed Kits for that Qt Version
 3. Download the compiled modules from the release page. **Note:** You will have to add the correct ones yourself and may need to adjust some paths to fit your installation!
-4. Build it yourself! **Note:** This requires perl to be installed.
+4. Build it yourself! **Note:** This requires perl and [qpmx](https://github.com/Skycoder42/qpmx) to be installed.
 If you don't have/need cmake, you can ignore the related warnings.
 To automatically build and install to your Qt installation, run:
 	- `qmake`
 	- `make qmake_all`
 	- `make`
 	- `make install`
-	- To include translations and documentation, run the `qmake && make install` once again

-However, if you want to create an application to run silently in the background, and only interact with it to "control" it, you're at the right place.

 ## Usage
 The background process is provided as a Qt module.
 Thus, all you have to do is add the module, and then, in your project, add `QT += backgroundprocess` to your `.pro` file!